vmstio/docs/content/about/trends.md

----
-title: Trends
-description: Are you a human or a robot?
----

 # Trends

 One of the key features of Mastodon is that there's no sophisticated algorithm to drive more traffic to the site or influence your thinking.